aistabci/abci-docs/en/docs/tips/spack.md

 ### CUDA-aware MVAPICH2 {#cuda-aware-mvapich2}

-MVAPICH2 modules provided by ABCI does not support CUDA.
 If you want to use CUDA-aware MVAPICH2, install by yourself referring to the documents below.

 You have to use a compute node to build CUDA-aware MVAPICH2.